georgetown-university/druml/README.md

   druml remote-php prod --list=all --source=php/node-count.php --output=res/node-count.csv
   ```

 * Copies DB and files of edited sites from stage environment to production in *Acuia Cloud*.
-This command also makes DB backup prior and flushes Memcache and Drupal cache after then execution.
+This command also makes DB backup before execution and flushes Memcache and Drupal after.
   ```bash
   druml remote-ac-sitesync --list=edited stg prod
   ```